wf8/IB290/README.md

 ### August 30: Introductions

-* Introductions (who are we, and want to do we each want to get out of this seminar)
+*Introductions (who are we, and want to do we each want to get out of this seminar):*
 * Outline of the course
 * Outline of “phylogenetics” (introduction to trees—what is a phylogeny?—and tree thinking—what does this tree say?, [how to infer trees and what to do with them])
 * Discussion of topics to select for future class sessions

 ### September 6: Introduction to probability theory

-Introduction to probability, estimation, and inference:
+*Introduction to probability, estimation, and inference:*
 * maximum likelihood
 * Bayesian estimation

-### September 13: Introduction to tree inference
+### September 13: Introduction to tree inference and Markov models

-Introduction to the application of likelihood and Markov models to tree inference:
+*Introduction to the application of likelihood and Markov models to tree inference:*
 * substition models
 * MCMC
 * pruning algorithm